cockroachdb/docs/v21.2/build-a-java-app-with-cockroachdb-hibernate.md

 For more information about importing data from MySQL, see [Migrate from MySQL](migrate-from-mysql.html).

-### Use `rewriteBatchedInserts` for increased speed
+### Use `reWriteBatchedInserts` for increased speed

-We strongly recommend setting `rewriteBatchedInserts=true`; we have seen 2-3x performance improvements with it enabled.
+We strongly recommend setting `reWriteBatchedInserts=true`; we have seen 2-3x performance improvements with it enabled.
 From [the JDBC connection parameters documentation](https://jdbc.postgresql.org/documentation/head/connect.html#connection-parameters):

 > This will change batch inserts from `insert into foo (col1, col2, col3) values (1,2,3)` into `insert into foo (col1, col2, col3) values (1,2,3), (4,5,6)` this provides 2-3x performance improvement